YinuoW/Show-and-Tell-Project/README.md

 ## Code Organization
 The files can be divided into three parts:
 1. Demo file
-- demo.ipynb: Generate caption for test image.
+- `demo.ipynb`: Generate caption for test image.
 2. Main model files
-- model.py: Provides CNN and RNN models for train and test.
+- `model.py`: Provides CNN and RNN models for train and test.
-- train.py: Train CNN and RNN model.
+- `train.py`: Train CNN and RNN model.
 3. Helper files:
-- resize.py: Preprocess the images to make the image sizes uniform.
+- `resize.py`: Preprocess the images to make the image sizes uniform.
-- load_data.py: Creates the CoCoDataset and a DataLoader for it.
+- `load_data.py`: Creates the CoCoDataset and a DataLoader for it.
-- build_vocab.py:  Build vocabulary dictionary.
+- `build_vocab.py`:  Build vocabulary dictionary.

 ## Setup
 1. Download COCO dataset: